Advance Directives FAQs

 - How do you feel about ventilators, surgery, resuscitation (CPR), dialysis, or tube feeding if you were to become terminally ill?
 If you were unconscious and not likely to wake up?
 If you had dementia/Alzheimer’s Disease?

-- What kind of medical treatment would you want if you had a severe stroke or other medical condition that made you dependant on others for all your care?
+- What kind of medical treatment would you want if you had a severe stroke or other medical condition that made you dependent on others for all your care?

 - What sort of mental, physical, or social abilities are important for you to enjoy living?